-By analogy with how this is done in the time-independent potential scattering due to noncritical steps, it is assumed that there exist time-independent observables\ in the presence of critical $x$-steps.
-For example, it seems quite natural that the pair-production rate and the flux of created particles are constant during the macroscopic time\ $T$.\ It means that a leading contribution to the number density of created particle-antiparticle pairs is assumed to be proportional to the large dimensionless parameter $\sqrt{v_{s}\left\vert \partial _{x}U\right\vert }T$ \ and is independent from switching-on and -off if this parameter satisfies inequality
+By analogy with the way it is done in the time-independent potential scattering due to noncritical steps, it is assumed that time-independent observables exist in the presence of critical $x$ steps.
+For example, it seems quite natural that the pair-production rate and the flux of created particles are constant during the macroscopic time\ $T$.\ This means that a leading contribution to the number density of created particle-antiparticle pairs is assumed to be proportional to the large dimensionless parameter $ \sqrt{v_{s}\left\vert \partial _{x}U\right\vert }T$\ and is independent from switching-on and -off if this parameter satisfies inequality

 { \ }It is clear that the process of pair creation is transient.\ Nevertheless, the condition of the smallness of backreaction shows there is a window in the parameter range of $\partial _{x}U$\ and $T$\ where the constant field approximation is consistent\ \cite{GavG08}.